Namrajp/todos/README.md

 *	Clicking “Display todos” should run todoList.display Todos
 *	Clicking “Toggle all” should run todosList.toggleAll
 *	Review
+---
 ## Version 8- Getting data from input

-*Out first refactoring - More on refactoring -Requirements
+* Out first refactoring - More on refactoring -Requirements

-*There should be a button for adding todos
+* There should be a button for adding todos

-*There should be a button for changing todos
+* There should be a button for changing todos

-*There should be a button for deleting todos
+* There should be a button for deleting todos

-*There should be a button for toggling a todo
+* There should be a button for toggling a todo
+---
 ## Escape from the console

 * Requirements